 There are several ways that you can ensure that your asset allocations as a family provide you with diversification across several asset classes.
 You can each set up separate asset allocations between, stocks and bonds, as well as both choosing like large and small cap funds,

-Are You Capitalizing On Retirement Plans?
+Are You Capitalizing on Retirement Plans?

-A spousal IRA and Roth IRA are another retirement plans that you want to ensure that you are using as much as possible.
+A spousal IRA and Roth IRA are other retirement plans that you want to ensure that you are using as much as possible.
 Even if your spouse does not earn an income, you both can invest in separate Roth IRA accounts assuming that at least one of you has an earned income and meets the contribution limits.

-A Roth IRA is such a valuable tool that allows families to reduce the amount of taxes they pay in retirement, and taking advantage of investing $10,000 as a family even if your spouse is not currently working can have a dramatic affect on your retirement nest egg.
+A Roth IRA is such a valuable tool that allows families to reduce the amount of taxes they pay in retirement, and taking advantage of investing $10,000 as a family even if your spouse is not currently working can have a dramatic effect on your retirement nest egg.

 It can often be worth the effort of one spouse funding both in a family effort to maximize retirement benefits.
 Families should also strive to ensure that they capture any employer matching 401k contribution if available to one member of the family and not miss out on free money for retirement.